hmchen47/DataScience/AppliedDS-UMich/3-AML/03-Evaluation.md

         <br/><img src="images/fig3-05.png" alt="Let's look at this classification result visually to help us connect these four numbers to a classifier's performance.
 What I've done here is plot the data instances by using two specific feature values out of the total 64 feature values that make up each instance in the digits dataset.
 The black points here are the instances with true class positive namely the digit one and the white points have true class negative, that is, there are all the other digits except for one.
 The black line shows a hypothetical linear classifier's decision boundary for which any instance to the left of the decision boundary is predicted to be in the positive class and everything to the right of the decision boundary is predicted to be in the negative class.
 The true positive points are those black points in the positive prediction region and false positives are those white points in the positive prediction region.
 Likewise, true negatives are the white points in the negative prediction region and false negatives are black points in the negative prediction region. " title= "caption" height="200">
     </a>
     + Black points: True class positive, namely digit one
-    + White pointss: True class negative
+    + White points: True class negative
     + Black line: a hypothetical linear classifier's decision boundary, positive class on left and negative class on right
     + True Positive (TP): black points in the positive prediction region
     + True Negative (TF): white points in the positive prediction region